vvv214/s25-dataprivacy/review.md

 ### Reviewing Guidelines

-These reviewing guidelines have been borrowed from a number of conferences, including the ACM CCS 2022, SIGMOD 2021 and others.
+These reviewing guidelines have been borrowed from a number of conferences, including the ACM CCS, SIGMOD and others.

 When you prepare your reviews, please consider that they serve two critical purposes: